tdoel/tank-engine/README.md

 Open .htacces.
 The `te_root` depening on your project's url, this piece should be removed or replaced with something else.
 Say your url_root is www.example.com, remove it.
 But if it is www.example.com/exampleproject (so default route is www.example.com/exampleproject/home/index) than replace it with `exampleproject`.

+## Update tank-engine-core
+To update the [tank-engine-core](https://github.com/tdoel/tank-engine-core/wiki) (that resides in the framework wing of your project) run:
+`git submodule foreach git pull origin master`